The GNR Bikepacking Route

-The designated start and end point is the village of St. Jacob’s, but the route can be started at any point that best suits a rider.
+The designated start and end point is the red tractor at Ecocafe in the village of St. Jacob’s, but the route can be started at any point that best suits a rider.

-The first half of the route involves the most trail sections while the second half features riding in the open countryside using as many gravel roads as possible.
+The first half of the route involves the most trail sections while the second half features a greater amount of riding in the open countryside using as many gravel roads as possible.

 It should take most riders between 2 to 3 days to complete the route.
-Those who are really ambitious will combine both the GNR and BT 700.
-Or for a really long adventure on two wheels you can even add in the Cannonball 300 (www.cannonball300.com).
-We now have about 1,400 kilometers of plotted bikepacking terrain in Southern Ontario.
+Those who are really ambitious will combine both the GNR and BT 700 in what I call the BT XL.

 The GNR is not as demanding as the BT 700 in terms of ruggedness and elevation gain.
 The total elevation is roughly 2,900 metres.
-But there are enough nuances in the route to keep riders from simply just cruising along.
+But there are enough hefty inclines and other nuances in the route to keep riders from simply just cruising along.
 It can be rated as an intermediate ride, but also a good introduction to bikepacking.

-The GNR can be tackled using either gravel bike or a hard-tail mountain bike.
-If using a gravel/cross bike, you’ll find some of the trail sections easier to ride with fatter tires, say a width of 38 or larger.
+The GNR can be tackled using either a gravel bike or a hard-tail mountain bike.
+If using a gravel/cross bike with 700 wheels, you’ll find some of the trail sections easier to ride with fatter tires, say a width of 40 or larger.
 You should also have some experience riding trails with this type of bike and run tubeless if possible.
 For mountain bikes, anything over 2.5-inch tires will be overkill.
 A mountain/gravel hybrid like a Salsa Cutthroat would also be a great choice for this route.

 Two waterfalls - Webster and Sherman - involve an out-and-back trip.
 These are picture-worthy spots, but these side-trips are optional.

-There are a couple access points to old bridges where a sign suggests that you don't enter.
+There are a couple access points to old bridges where a sign suggests that you should not enter.
 But, indeed, you can proceed.
-These are indicated in the route file at the 226.5km and 310.5km marks.
+These are indicated in the route file at the 233km and 316km marks.

 You can use the BT 700 forum page to also post questions pertaining to the GNR.